nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Teaching Assistants (TAs)/tutors who have a class of students to manage and are preferably are proficient typers.
+* Teaching Assistants (TAs)/tutors who have a class of students to manage and are preferably proficient typists.

 **Value proposition**:

-* TeachMeSenpai acts as an optimised app for tutors to manage their students' data, obtain insights on their students' data.
+* TeachMeSenpai acts as an optimised application for tutors to manage their students' data and obtain insights on their students' data.

 ### User stories